ydahal1/ydahal1/jokes.md

-1. Why was the computer cold?
-It left its Windows open!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-2. Why did the programmer go broke?
-Because he lost his domain in a cyber attack!
+2. Why did the cyber security expert always carry a pencil and paper?
+In case they needed to draw a quick firewall!

-3. Why did the software developer always carry a ladder?
-To reach the cloud!
+3. Why did the software engineer bring a ladder to the office?
+Because they heard the code had a lot of bugs!

-4. Why did the cybersecurity expert bring a doorbell to work?
-Because he wanted to "ring" the alarm!
+4. How do you confuse a cyber criminal?
+Put them in a room with multiple doors labeled "exit" and watch them try to escape using the wrong one every time!

 [
-Thu Nov  2 01:07:38 UTC 2023
+Fri Nov  3 01:08:29 UTC 2023
  ]